Revuin/Botify/README.md

 2. Make sure the screen resolution is 1920 x 1080 and the game is fullscreen (Other resolutions are not supported at this time)
 3. Download and extract the latest release of this bot
 4. Run Botify.ahk
+(Optional) The Full AFK.ahk script runs a set of bots depending on what day of the week it is.
+(E.g. Claim daily rewards, then do Joint Operation, then do Frontier Clash)

 If you find issues or have suggestions, feel free to add me on Discord Revuin#5095 or open an issue in GitHub